How to Reverse Sun-Damaged Skin

 Also referred to as photo rejuvenation, these devices, such as IPL, can improve skin texture, redness, broken veins, blotchiness, and brown spots.
 “There is no better technology for blood vessels than a green light laser,” says Dr. Ross.
 “Creams and chemical peels may not be able to offer the same results.”

 These lasers create tiny wounds, deep in the skin.
 As they heal, the skin re-emerges with a smoother, tighter appearance.
 Fractionated lasers stimulate the natural healing process to create new collagen.

 These are more aggressive, deeper lasers that vaporize the top layer of skin.
 They are used for significant damage ranging from deeper pigmentation and growths to unevenness and deep lines and wrinkles.
 These lasers require a longer and more intense recovery period.

-Dr. Mishra says protecting your skin from sun damage is an ongoing process.
+Dr. Ross says protecting your skin from sun damage is an ongoing process.
 “Unless one starts to practice sun protective behaviors, individuals will continue to be exposed to skin-damaging UV rays,” he says.
 “Prevention is important but if you’re concerned about skin damage, play it safe and check in routinely with your dermatologist.”

 Lesions that persist, bleed or change should be motivation for an early dermatology appointment.

 - Skin Care & Beauty